4.6.7.60 Determining severe financial hardship - readily available funds

 Readily available funds for a person with permanent hardship MAY include the value of a:

-- life assurance policy, AND
+- life assurance policy

-- second car, AND
+- second car

-- caravan, AND
+- caravan, and

 - boat.